pypeaday/dbztui/README.md

 A Terminal User Interface (TUI) for exploring the Dragon Ball Z universe.
 Features include:

-- Browse characters, transformations, planets, sagas, and episodes
+- Browse characters and planets from the Dragon Ball Z universe
+- View character transformations
 - Automatic translation of Spanish content to English
 - Built with [ninesui](https://github.com/waylonwalker/ninesui) and powered by the [Dragon Ball API](https://dragonball-api.com/api-docs)